 Mean reversion is one of the most powerful forces in all of finance.
 Above average performance is eventually followed by below average performance.
 Good times can lead to bad times and the best time to invest is during the bad times.

 But this concept is generally reserved for the broader markets, not individual stocks.
-The problem with ‘buy when there’s blood in the streets’ is that sometimes individual stocks don’t comes back from the dead.
+The problem with ‘buy when there’s blood in the streets’ is that sometimes individual stocks don’t come back from the dead.

 Although the market was spitting out tons of value during the financial crisis, not everything available at fire-sale prices worked out.
 I remember a portfolio manager friend of mine told me he was buying American International Group (AIG) hand over fist when it hit a few bucks a share.
 “All it has to do is come back half way to the prior peak and I’ll be rich.”